saikiranpulagalla/governed-angular-ui-generator/README.md

 - Enforces design token compliance to prevent style drift
 - Produces production-ready code, not explanations

 Think of it as a miniature version of Lovable, Bolt.new, or v0.dev - but focused on Angular components with strict governance.
+Unlike those tools, this system prioritizes deterministic validation over free-form generation.

 ## 🧠 Mental Model